-- 1. Complaints alleging violation of the Equal Pay Act may be filed as an individual or class complaint.
-(See sections C Individual Complaint Procedures, and G Class Complaint Procedures, above, 29 C.F.R. § 1614.202, and C.F.R. § 1614.409). - 2.
+- 1. Complaints alleging violation of the Equal Pay Act may be filed as individual or class complaints.
+(See Sections C Individual Complaint Procedures, and G Class Complaint Procedures, above; see also 29 C.F.R. §§ 1614.202, 1614.409). - 2.
 In its enforcement of the Equal Pay Act, the EEOC has the authority to investigate FLRA employment practices on its own initiative at any time in order to determine compliance with the provisions of the Act.
 The EEOC will provide notice to the Agency when it will be initiating an investigation.